Even if you do not live in a state where the vet

 cheapest price I've heard of in 2016 is US$32 for a case.
 Prices bounce

-for most people appears to be around US$70-80 a case.
-Clearly not as
+for most people appears to be around US$35-120 a case.
+This is still

 Before you place your order, ask the pharmacist to call their supplier or check the